aghiadodeh/xflutter_cli/README.md

 - (tablet): used with (generate screen), give you the ability to wrap tablet and mobile layouts in your screen (generate mobile and tablet screens).

-- (di): used with (generate screen), state management with dependency injection to manage variables between screen and children widgets.
+- (state_management): used with (generate screen), state management with dependency injection to manage variables between screen and children widgets.

 - (theme): used with (generate screen), initialize your global app theme.